learnbyexample/learn_ruby_oneliners/ruby_oneliners.md

 ## Working with fixed strings

-To match strings literally, use the `include?` method for line filtering and string argument instead of regexp for substitutions.
+To match strings literally, use the `include?` method for line filtering.
+Use string argument instead of regexp for fixed string matching with substitution methods.

 ```bash
 $ echo 'int a[5]' | ruby -ne 'print if /a[5]/'